 \section{Abstract}

-The equations of a relative equilibrium in a pure Yang--Mills gauge theory with the Coulomb gauge fixing are obtained.
-They are derived as a direct consequence of the results of our previous work on Wong's equations in gauge theory.
-The obtained equations are similar to the equations of a relative equilibrium in reducible finite-dimensional dynamical systems with a symmetry.
-In all these equations, the description of the reduced motion is performed by making use of the dependent coordinates.
+The equations for finding relative equilibra in a pure Yang--Mills gauge theory with Coulomb gauge fixing are obtained.
+They follow from our previous work on Wong's equations in gauge theory.
+The equations obtained are similar in form to the equations of relative equilibria for finite-dimensional dynamical systems with symmetry.
+In both cases, the description of the reduced motion on the orbit spaces of the corresponding principal fiber bundles is performed using dependent coordinates.